Israeli drone strike along Lebanon-Syria border kills Syrian businessman close to the government

 The U.S. Department of the Treasury’s Office of Foreign Assets Control, or OFAC, sanctioned Katerji in 2018 as Assad’s middleman to trade oil with the Islamic State group and for facilitating weapons shipments from Iraq to Syria.

+The U.S. Treasury declined Associated Press requests for comment.
+The sanctions imposed on Katerji were authorized under an Obama-era executive order issued in 2011 that prohibits certain transactions with Syria.
+A search of the OFAC database indicates that the sanctions were still in effect against Katerji and his firm at the time of his death.

-OFAC added that Katerji was responsible for import and export activities in Syria and assisted with transporting weapons and ammunition under the pretext of importing and exporting food items.
+OFAC said in 2018 that Katerji was responsible for import and export activities in Syria and assisted with transporting weapons and ammunition under the pretext of importing and exporting food items.
 These shipments were overseen by the U.S. designated Syrian General Intelligence Directorate, according to OFAC.

 It added that the Syria-based Katerji Company is a trucking company that has also shipped weapons from Iraq to Syria.
 Additionally, in a 2016 trade deal between the government of Syria and IS, the Katerji Company was identified as the exclusive agent for providing supplies to IS-controlled areas, including oil and other commodities.